PTW-TUDa/eta-nexus/docs/guide/development.rst

    $ cd eta-connect

-\.. and install the project via poetry with the extra *develop* .
-This includes all requirements plus everything required for development and continuous integration checks:
+\.. and install the project via poetry.
+This includes main and development dependencies:

 .. code-block:: console

-   $ poetry sync --extras develop
+   $ poetry sync

 .. note::
     Updating the project dependencies is done with the same command.

 We use pre-commit to check code before committing.
 Therefore, after the installation completes, please install pre-commit before performing the first commits to the repository.